I’m fortunate to work with this great group of bright and hard-working PhD and Honours students.

 Kris Bell, PhD: Keystone habitat dynamics in agricultural landscapes.

 Kris is researching the biotic and abiotic factors that drive the cover and condition of spinifex grass (Triodia scariosa) in fragmented agricultural landscapes in central New South Wales.
 This project is generously supported by the Hermon Slade Foundation.
-Co-supervised with Don Driscoll.
+Co-supervised by Don Driscoll.

 Sara Balouch, PhD: Impacts of agricultural land management and habitat fragmentation and degradation on reptiles.

 Sara is working on reptiles in agricultural landscapes in Australia and Pakistan.
 In central New South Wales, Sara is investigating how reptile communities respond to habitat degradation, and also looking at long-term changes in genetic diversity of the nobbi dragon.
 In Chakwal district, Pakistan, Sara is studying the movement ecology of dragons and examining how reptile communities respond to different crop harvesting methods (manual vs. mechanised).
 Sara’s work is generously supported by the Holsworth Wildlife Research Endowment (Australia), National Geographic, Rufford Foundation and WWF (Pakistan).
 Co-supervised with Don Driscoll.